TarekAhmed-MG/Scala_Learning/README.md

 # Scala_Learning

 Notes for Tarek:
-do some excersises on generics
+do some Exercises on generics